Questions To Ask... When Choosing a Financial Planner

 Do you believe in tactical analysis or market timing?

 Marketing timing, attempted by an emotional, irrational human being?
 No, I do not believe in that.
-However, in recent years, tactical, rules-based strategies emphasizing different factors like momentum or value, have been getting easier to implement.
-I find this strategy compelling not only for the possibility of higher returns through full market cycles (however, one can never predict future returns), the strategy also appears to reduce risk and maximum drawdowns which I think is worth considering in a portfolio.
+However, in recent years, strategies emphasizing different factors like momentum or value, have been getting easier to implement.
+I find this strategy compelling not only for the possibility of higher returns through full market cycles (however, one can never predict future returns), the strategy may minimize risk or drawdowns which I think is worth considering for a portion of a portfolio.

 Who manages your money?

 I manage my household’s money.
 I’ve been an account holder primarily at Vanguard since I started investing because of their low expense ratios and broad diversification.
-My client’s accounts are held at TD Ameritrade and managed either by myself or a third-party manager, First Ascent, where we deploy low-cost, globally diversified portfolios.
+My client’s accounts are held at TD Ameritrade (which is becoming a part of Schwab) and managed either by myself or a third-party manager, First Ascent, where we deploy elegantly simple, low-cost, globally diversified portfolios.

 Will you be the only person working with me?

 Yes, I am currently a solo practitioner.
-As the leader of your family’s financial life, a key distinguishing part of my service is the coordination of your existing team of professionals to make sure no stone is left unturned and important items got completed.
-When needed, I will recommend professionals qualified to assist you in areas such as real estate, law or accounting.
+A distinguishing part of my service is the coordination of my team of experts in investments, tax, law, and insurance to make sure no stone is left unturned and important items get addressed.

 Could anyone besides me benefit from your recommendations?
 Does anybody else ever pay you to advise me and, if so, do you earn more to recommend certain products or services?
 Do you pay referral fees to generate new clients?
 Do you earn fees for referring clients to specialists like estate attorneys or insurance agents?
 Do you earn fees as adviser to a private fund or other investments that you may recommend to clients?
 Do you participate in any sales contests or award programs creating incentives to favor particular vendors?